Thank you for subscribing

 If you see a pothole, reporting it to the relevant authority is the best way to get it fixed.
 You can find out more about this process and the right organisation to contact by following this handy guide.

+Materials such as sand, gravel and crushed rocks are extracted from quarries around Victoria which are then used to make asphalt.
 Potholes are fixed by filling in the hole with either cold mix or hot mix asphalt.
 Hot mix is the more durable option, but unlike cold mix, it can only be applied when the ground is dry.
 This means that in prolonged periods of wet weather - during which potholes are more likely to form - the only option is to use cold mix asphalt.
 However, this asphalt wears down faster and is more akin to a band-aid solution until hot mix can be applied.

 “Large potholes have the potential to cause severe damage to your tyres, wheels, suspension, exhaust and/or vehicle body, and in some cases can even lead to drivers losing control of their vehicle,” she says.

-“Even small ones can cause wear and tear to your vehicle’s suspension and steering which can be costly.”
+“Even small ones can cause wear and tear to your vehicle’s suspension and steering, which can be costly.”

 If you accidentally hit a pothole, it’s a good idea to check your car for signs of damage.
 This includes sagging or bulging tyres, cracked or misshapen rims, and damage to the vehicle’s body.